cchitsiang/awesome-stars/topics.md

 - [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for JavaScript and TypeScript written in Go
 - [nakabonne/ali](https://github.com/nakabonne/ali) - Generate HTTP load and plot the results in real-time
 - [evilmartians/lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
-- [redpanda-data/kowl](https://github.com/redpanda-data/kowl) - Kowl is a developer-friendly UI for managing your Kafka/Redpanda workloads.
-Kowl gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer group
+- [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
+Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing
 - [douyu/jupiter](https://github.com/douyu/jupiter) - Jupiter是斗鱼开源的面向服务治理的Golang微服务框架
 - [shomali11/go-interview](https://github.com/shomali11/go-interview) - Collection of Technical Interview Questions solved with Go
 - [zalando/skipper](https://github.com/zalando/skipper) - An HTTP router and reverse proxy for service composition, including use cases like Kubernetes Ingress